 The Green Flash used to be known as Timmy’s Nook.
 Locals and tourists used to gather here day and night to enjoy a delicious meal, swap fishing stories and check up on each other.
 In 1994, Timmy’s got a new owner and it was rebuilt as The Green Flash.

 Located in the heart of Captiva Village, Keylime Bistro is an island favorite.
-The restaurant serves up breakfast, lunch and dinner, and of course, an award-winning key lime pie for desert.
+The restaurant serves up breakfast, lunch and dinner, and of course, an award-winning key lime pie for dessert.

 The History Behind Captiva Island